DenyT17/Pokemon_Battle_Predict/README.md

 Dataset used in this project you can find below this [link](https://www.kaggle.com/datasets/terminus7/pokemon-challenge)

 ## Project implementation description 🔍
 In this part, I analisis basic pokemon stats and put in to graph.
+Part of cod responsible is in ***analysis*** function.

 ### Percent of number of pokemon in each generation